jyablonski/doqs/src/content/docs/architecture/nba_project.md

 - Python Script which pulls upcoming games from Postgres and generates win probability predictions using a Logistic Regression model built with scikit-learn
 - Factors in team performance, rest days, and injury reports.
-- Outputs are stored back to Postgres and served by REST API & Frontend Dashboard
+- Predictions are stored back to Postgres and served by REST API & Frontend Dashboard
 - Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions.

 ---